nav272/cloud-diaries/_posts/2022-02-05-two-pointers.md

+---
+layout: post
+title: "Squares of a sorted array"
+---

 # Squares of a sorted array

 Given an integer array `nums` sorted in **non-decreasing** order, return *an array of **the squares of each number** sorted in non-decreasing order*.